 -paper towel rolls

--Do not include: food-contaminated paper, hardcover books, bubble wrap, photographs, tissues, napkins, paper towels, waxed or plastic-coated paper
+-Do not include: food-contaminated paper, hardcover books, bubble wrap, photographs, tissues, napkins, paper towels, tissue paper or waxed and plastic-coated paper (example: candy wrappers)

 Metal, glass, plastic and cartons: